 Students are recruited from the following academic units: Health Sciences (MPH, MHSc), Kinesiology (HBKin, MSc), Psychology (HBA/HBSc, MA/MSc, PhD), Nursing (BScN, MN(PHCNP)), Women's Studies (BA, MA/MSJ/Med/MSW), Computer Science (BSc, MSc), Business Administration (BAdmin/HBComm, MBA/MSc Mgt), Social Justice Studies (MA), and Social Work (HBSW, MSW).

-Additionally, we are excited that a PhD program in the Department of Health Sciences will commence either fall 2019 or 2020.
+Additionally, we are excited that a PhD program in the Department of Health Sciences will commence Fall 2020.
 The majority of the doctoral students recruited for the Institute would fall under the PhD program in Health Sciences or Psychology.